MinchinWeb/Laudio/README.rst

 it must not contain any other characters than English characters, numbers and underscores (regex [a-zA-Z0-9_]).
 If the themename does not follow these rules, the upload will fail!

-If you've made your changes, simply create a tar.gz or a tar.bz2 and upload it in the settings page.
+If you've made your changes, simply create a tar.gz or a tar.bz2.
 The tar file must have the themefolder in its top directory!
-You may also just move your $theme_name folder into the laudio/static/upload/themes/default directory.
+These archives can be uploaded on the settings page, but you may also just move your
+$theme_name folder into the laudio/static/upload/themes/default directory.

 $theme_name/main.css
 --------------------